Please be ready with your application reference number starting with 'P'. For example P1234567

-Only your Disclosable convictions by an Australian court show up in the National Criminal History Check.
+Only your Disclosable convictions by an Australian court show up in the Nationally Coordinated Criminal History Check.
 Some details that will never appear on the NCCHC include;

 You can relax about your overseas convictions or sentences, as they will not appear on your NCCHC as long as there was no interaction with the Australian legal system.
 All your convictions overseas do not form part of your criminal records in the Australian Criminal database.